RESEARCH. The Spaces Between. Research context.

 Benjamin Webber, The architecture of co-living: Transitional housing for communities and very low income people.

-2014 Refab; Refabricating Parametrics with collaboration from Tane Moleta
+2014 Refab; Refabricating Parametrics with Tane Moleta

 Nicholas Ayres, Dwelling in the City: Towards an Integrated Medium-Density Housing Environment.